swiftlang/swift-evolution/proposals/nnnn-vector.md

 traffic.
 These implicit allocations are becoming more and more of a bottleneck, especially in embedded domains where there might not be a lot of memory for many allocations or even heap allocations at all.
-Swift should be able to provide developers a safe API to have an ordered list of homogenous items on the stack, allowing for things like indexing, iteration, and many other collection utilities.
+Swift should be able to provide developers a safe API to have an ordered list of homogeneous items on the stack, allowing for things like indexing, iteration, and many other collection utilities.